JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 ## 10. Conclusion

-**Answer to the research question:**
-Yes.
 Using only pre-set context, we can estimate the chance that a set will be a far set with useful accuracy. **Field position** is the main driver, and **season** and **team** effects add meaningful signal.
 In practice, a **calibrated gradient-boosting model** provides the strongest ranking of likely far sets, while a **regularised logistic regression** explains the “why” in plain language.
 Together they deliver context-adjusted, reliable probabilities that teams can use to review matches, benchmark performance, and track how the NRLW evolves over time.

 ---

 ## 11. Appendix

-### Appendix A — Reproducibility steps (no code here)
+### Appendix A — Reproducibility steps

-1. Confirm `data.csv` is present and the composite key `(gameid, Teamname, Seasonid, halfNumber, setcount)` is unique.
-2. Set the **2018** far-set threshold in a consistent context (own-half recommended).
-3. Create `far_set` by comparing `maxAdvance_set` to the fixed threshold.
+WRITE HERE HOW TO REPRODUCE THE CODE IN STEPS PLUS ALSO ADD THE CODE WE USED TO GET FINDINGS HERE AND ALSO SOME PLOTS

+### Appendix B — Contributers
+ADD ALL that info here later, who did what etc

+### Appendix C — References
+- Repository: *data3001-data NRLW — Change in NRLW Game Patterns (2018 to Present).*

+- Gabbett, T. (2007).
+Injuries in a national women’s rugby league tournament.
+- Newans, T. et al. (2021).
+Match demands of female rugby league players.
+- King, D. et al. (2010, 2022).
+Concussion and injury in rugby league.